On This Page

 Not directly, but yes — it uses similar principles.

-• ChatGPT does not have direct access to Google Knowledge Graph (it is a closed Google system).
+• ChatGPT does not have direct access to the Google Knowledge Graph (it is a closed Google system).

 However, OpenAI creates its own internal “knowledge embeddings” — vector representations of entities (people, brands, places).